 It can be a television show or a movie.
-Sometimes it’s song lyrics, or walking by a stranger on the street that sparks inspiration.
-I travel a lot, so I often get hit with an idea while sitting on a plane or waiting in an airport.
-I also find myself surrounded by very creative people, so it can be a conversation or inside joke that spawns a brilliant idea.
-I think my mind is always open and ready for that ah-ha moment to strike.
-Sometimes there are so many exciting ideas it becomes hard to weed through them all and settle on one that might actually make a good story.
-The longer I’ve been writing, the more aware and sensitive I’ve become to all those plot-bunnies flying around.
-It’s become a lot easier to snatch them out of midair with practice.
+Sometimes it’s song lyrics or walking by a stranger on the street that sparks inspiration for men.
+I also find myself surrounded by creative people, so it can be a conversation or an inside joke that spawns a brilliant idea.
+I think my mind is always open and ready for that ah-ha moment to strike (this is key for me to work on something new).
+Sometimes there are so many exciting ideas it becomes hard to weed through them all and settle on one that might make a good story.
+The longer I’ve been writing, the more aware and sensitive I’ve become to all those plot bunnies flying around.
+It’s become easier to snatch them out of midair with practice.

 Do I have a favorite book or character that I’ve written?